MelodyJIN-Y/MAST30034FinalProject/README.md

   The dataset "data_2019_100k.csv" contains extracted 100,000 sale records in 2019 for prediction  \
   The dataset "data_2020_100k.csv" contains extracted 100,000 sale records in 2020 for prediction.

+### Figures
+This folder contains all the figures used in the submitted report.